 These skulls were excavated at the Roman settlement of Ipplepen, in Devon.
 The bone preservation was extremely poor and the skulls are very fragile.
 To preserve them for the future, we 3D-scanned them and created a digital model of each skull.

 3D scanning the skulls enables us to preserve an accurate record of the size and shape of the skull, especially key morphological features that determine sex and age.
 It will also enable future researchers to examine and re-evaluate the skulls.
 From this 3D scan, we can create a 3D replica that can be handled without the original being damaged.

 Arnold Mitchell’s football boots

-These football boots were used by Exeter City footballer Arnold Mitchell from the late 1950s until 1966.
+These football boots (left and right) were used by Exeter City footballer Arnold Mitchell from the late 1950s until 1966.
 They still have mud from the pitch of the final game that Mitchell played in Exeter before he retired.

 The Grecian Archives project, which aims to facilitate the exploration of the history and heritage of Exeter City FC, is creating an online archive using collection management software.
 The project is working with the Football Club and the Supporters Trust to collect memories of the Club from local people, to preserve this important aspect of local and regional heritage, and make it available to all.

 This football was presented to Exeter City Football Club on their tour of South America in 1914.
 On this tour, Exeter made history when they became the first opponents of the Brasilieros XI – the Brazilian national team.